Computing Representations for Lie Algebraic Networks: Methods

-where $\rho$ is any $n-$dimensional representation of $G$ and $\exp$ is the matrix exponential.
+Suppose we have converged to $T_1, \ldots T_t$ such that $\mathcal{L}[T_i] =0$.
+Then the $T_1, ..., T_t$ are a nonzero $n$-dimensional representation of the Lie {\it algebra} $\mathcal{A}$.
+The groups considered here are covered by the exponential map applied to their Lie algebras, so for each $\alpha \in G$ there exist $b_1, \ldots, b_t\in \R$ such that $\rho(\alpha) = \exp\left[\sum_{i=1}^{t}b_i T_i\right],$ where $\rho$ is any $n-$dimensional representation of $G$ and $\exp$ is the matrix exponential.
 This $\rho: G\mapsto \R^{n\times n}$ is then a representation of the Lie {\it group}.
 Throughout this section, $\rho$ denotes this representation.
 In general $\rho$ may leave some nontrivial subspace invariant.
-In this case it is {\it reducible} and splits as the direct sum of lower-dimensional irreducible representations $\rho_i$ as explained in \ref{section:Liegroup representations}:

-Recall that any representation may be obtained as such a direct sum of irreducible representations, so it is important to verify that $\rho$ is indeed irreducible, corresponding to $\ell =1$.
-To validate that $\rho$ is irreducible, LearnRep computes its tensor product structure and compares with the expected structure.
+In this case it is {\it reducible} and splits as the direct sum of lower-dimensional irreps $\rho_i$ as explained in \ref{section:Liegroup representations}: $\rho \cong \rho_1 \oplus \ldots \oplus \rho_\ell.$ Recall that any representation may be obtained as such a direct sum of irreps, so it is important to verify that $\rho$ is indeed irreducible, corresponding to $\ell =1$.
+To validate that $\rho$ is irreducible, FindRep computes its tensor product structure and compares with the expected structure.
 Specifically, it computes the Clebsch-Gordan coefficients for the direct-sum decomposition of the tensor product of the learned representation $\rho$ with several other known representations $\rho_1, ..., \rho_r$. section~\ref{ssection:LPClebsch} defines these coefficients and explains how they are computed from the nullspace of the matrix $\mathcal{C} = \cC[\rho, \rho_1, \rho_2]$, in which $\rho_2$ appears in the decomposition of $\rho\otimes \rho_1$.
-Let $\rho_1, \rho_2$ denote two other known representations, and consider the Clebsch-Gordan coefficients $C$ such that $C \rho \otimes \rho_1 = \rho_3 C$.
+Let $\rho_1, \rho_2$ denote two other known representations, and consider the Clebsch-Gordan coefficients $C$ such that $C \rho \otimes \rho_1 = \rho_2 C$.
 The dimension of the nullspace of $\mathcal{C}$ indicates the number of unique nonzero matrices $C$ of Clebsch-Gordan coefficients.
 The singular values of $\cC$ are denoted $SV_1(\cC)\leq ... \leq SV_{\ell}(\cC)$.
 The ratio